IT3038C/IT3038C.github.io/docs/week-8.md

 Notice how the first entry in a list is [0], because lists are “zero based”, meaning they start at 0.

-### Sublists
+### Sub-lists

-Lists can also have Sublists, like so
+Lists can also have Sub-lists, like so

 ```python
 >>> food = [["apple","banana"],["tomato","corn"], "beer"]